-Antibody Testing at Age 6 Months or Older
+Antibody Testing at Age 6 Months and Older

 Antibody Testing at Age 12 to 18 Months to Document Seroreversion

-Diagnostic Testing in Children with Perinatal HIV Exposure in Exceptional Situations
+Diagnostic Testing in Children with Perinatal HIV Exposure in Special Situations

-- Late seroreversion up to 24 months of age
+- Late seroreversion up to age 24 months

 - Postnatal HIV infection in HIV-exposed children with prior negative virologic tests for whom there are additional HIV transmission risks